-The administrator and evaluator meet for a Goal-Setting Conference by August 1 to identify focus areas for development of the administrator's leadership practice.
+The administrator and evaluator meet for a Preliminary Goal Discussion in August to begin to identify collaboratively at least two focus areas for development of the administrator's leadership practice and to identify areas for potential Smart Goals.

-- The administrator being evaluated collects evidence about his/her practice and the evaluator collects evidence about administrator practice with particular focus on the identified focus areas for development.
-Evaluators of principals must conduct at least two school site observations for any principal/assistant principal and will conduct at least four school site observations for principals who are new to their district, school, the profession, or who have received ratings of developing or below standard.
-Evaluators of assistant principals will conduct at least four observations of the practice of assistant principals.
-Evaluators of other Region #11/Parish Hill MS-HS's administrators will conduct at least two observations and/or reviews of practice. - 2.
-The administrator being evaluated and the evaluator hold a Mid-Year Formative Conference by January 30 with a focused discussion of progress toward proficiency in the focus areas identified as needing development. - 3.
-By May 30, the administrator being evaluated reviews all information and data collected during the year and completes a summative self-assessment for review by the evaluator, identifying areas of strength and continued growth as well as progress on their focus areas. - 4.
-By June 10, the evaluator and the administrator being evaluated meet to discuss all evidence collected.
-Following the conference, the evaluator uses the preponderance of evidence to assign a summative rating of exemplary, proficient, developing, or below standard for each performance expectation.
+1. The administrator being evaluated collects evidence about his/her practice and the evaluator collects evidence about administrator practice with particular focus on the identified focus areas for development.
+Evaluators of principals, assistant principals and central office administrators must conduct at least two school site observations for any principal and will conduct at least four school site observations for principals who are new to their district, school, the profession, or who have received ratings of developing or below standard.

+- 2. The administrator being evaluated and the evaluator hold a Mid-Year Formative Conference by the end of February with a focused discussion of progress toward leader effectiveness in the focus areas identified at the Goal-Setting Conference as well as progress on the administrator's two Smart Goals. - 3.
+By May 30, the administrator being evaluated reviews all information and data collected during the year and completes a summative self-assessment reflecting on evidence for each indicator that supports effective or exemplary practice for review by the evaluator.
+The administrator identifies areas of strength and continued growth as well as progress on their focus areas and progress on Smart Goals. - 4.
+By June 30, the evaluator and the administrator being evaluated meet to discuss all evidence collected.
+Following the conference, the evaluator uses the preponderance of evidence to assign a summative rating of exemplary, effective, developing, or below standard for each Domain.
 Then the evaluator assigns a total practice rating based on the criteria in the Leadership Practice Matrix and generates a summary report of the evaluation by June 30.
 (Supported by the "Summative Rating Form," see Appendix.)